wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

-If we were to try to run any of these functions at the top-level then they would trap as soon as they try to suspend with the `$yield$` event, because we have not yet specified how to handle it.
+If we were to try to run any of these functions at the top-level then they would trap as soon as they try to suspend with the `$yield$` tag, because we have not yet specified how to handle it.

 We now define a scheduler.